2014 HSC Rules and Procedures guide

 - submitting work that another person, such as a parent, coach or subject expert, has contributed to substantially

-- using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement
+- using words, ideas, designs or the work of others in practical and performance tasks without appropriate acknowledgement

 - paying someone to write or prepare material